-The effects of Biochar will vary with soil type and the qualities of the Biochar used.
-Studies so far have shown that the greatest positive effects of Biochar applications have been in highly degraded, acidic or nutrient-depleted soils.
+The effects of biochar will vary with soil type and the particular biochar used.
+Studies thus far have shown that the greatest positive effects of biochar applications have been in highly degraded, acidic or nutrient-depleted soils.

 How is Biochar made?

 Biochar can be produced from any organic material such as household green waste, paper waste or agricultural waste.
-It is made in a specially constructed incinerator that heats the organic material under pressure at temperatures above 430°C. The process, called pyrolysis, efficiently decomposes the bio matter, producing the Biochar solid, a small amount of bio-oil, and gases whose heat can be use to create electricity.
-The production of Biochar is a carbon negative process overall.
+It is made in a specially constructed incinerator that heats the organic material under pressure at temperatures above 430 °C The process, called pyrolysis, efficiently decomposes the bio matter, producing the biochar solid, a small amount of bio-oil and gases that can be use to create electricity.
+The production of Biochar is thus a carbon negative process overall.

-Burning trees and agricultural waste contributes a large amount of carbon dioxide (CO2) to the atmosphere.
+The burning of trees and agricultural waste contributes a large amount of the Carbon Dioxide (CO2) released into the atmosphere and is a significant factor in global warming.
 The production and use of biochar breaks into the CO2 cycle, releasing oxygen and drawing carbon from the atmosphere to hold it in the soil.

 Stop Press Thanks Erich J. Knight